process-engine/solutionexplorer.service.contracts/.github/PULL_REQUEST_TEMPLATE.md

 to use an emoji-based commit-style.
 Use the [Emojis](#emojis) we provided below.

-Fill out the following, provide reference to issues and this PR- we will use this as merge commit message-body and the title of this PR as commit-headline:
+Fill out the following, provide references to issues and this PR-- we will use this as merge-commit message body and the title of this PR as commit-headline:

 ---